 5. Type Of Coffee Machine Required

-Flat Bottom Coffee Filters (Overview + Pros & Cons)
+Flat Bottom Coffee Filter Overview (Pros & Cons)

-A flat bottom coffee filter, also known as a basket filter, comes with a relatively large surface area.
+A flat bottom coffee filter, also known as a filter basket, comes with a relatively large surface area.
 Due to the flat bottom coffee filter’s unique design, water comes into contact with the grounds for a shorter period of time, and fewer coffee solubles are extracted from the coffee.

-Individuals tend to use flat bottom coffee filters as they're not only cheaper and more versatile, but they also produce a milder cup of coffee than cone filters.
-If you use a flat bottom coffee filter, it’s likely that your coffee will have sweet and floral notes.
+Individuals tend to use a flat bottom filter basket as they're not only cheaper and more versatile, but they also produce a milder cup of coffee than cone filters.
+If you use a flat bottom filter basket, it’s likely that your coffee will have sweet and floral notes.

 With a flat bottom coffee filter, you'll also typically be able to brew anywhere between eight to 12 cups of coffee at a time.
 In terms of the grind, a medium grind is most suitable for flat bottom coffee filters, but you can generally use any grind.